-I have reviewed the proposed Wetland Mitigation Plan, dated August 01, 2015.
-The applicant has addressed all of my prior recommendations that were outlined in my 07-07-2015 wetland review memo.
-For your information, here is what was previously recommended:
+I have reviewed the proposed Wetland Mitigation Plan, dated last revised November 09, 2015.
+The applicant has addressed the majority of my recommendations that were outlined in my prior wetland review memos.
+For your information, here is what was previously recommended and my outstanding comments are in bold text: